YuriMalinov/django-bootstrap3-daterangepicker/README.md

 # django-bootstrap3-daterangepicker

 This is django field wrapper for http://www.daterangepicker.com/ .
-Usefull for some reporting services.
+Usefull for reporting services.

 Field data format is tuple (startdate, enddate).